The Coronavirus: Will I be covered by my travel insurance?

 As news reports continue about the outbreak of the Coronavirus, we’ve seen a lot of questions from travellers who have travel plans and are concerned about how this may affect their travel insurance.
 Kellee Irwin, VP, Orion Travel Insurance Company, helps provide clarity on the situation as it relates to travel insurance in this Q & A.

 How the Coronavirus affects travel insurance for travellers, if you are travelling or planning to travel to China in the next few months.

-A: As of January 29, 2020, a Global Affairs Canada travel advisory to Avoid non-essential travel to China was issued, so you may cancel your trip before departure and use your insurance for reimbursement of non-refundable, pre-paid travel expenses.
+A: If Global Affairs Canada issues a travel advisory to "Avoid all travel" or "Avoid non-essential travel" to your destination, you may cancel your trip before departure and use your insurance for reimbursement of non-refundable, pre-paid travel arrangements provided your coverage was in place before the advisory was issued.
 Check your policy for “New and unexpected travel advisory from Global Affairs Canada” for more details.

 Call your travel insurance provider if you have any other questions about travel insurance and always consider travel insurance when you’re trip planning to ensure you and your trip investment are protected.
 Travel safe wherever you decide to go this year.